shinyTree/shinyTree/README.md

 -------

-The development of this project was generously sponsored by the [Institut de Radioprotection et de Sûreté Nucléaire](http://www.irsn.fr/EN/Pages/home.aspx) and performed by [Jeff Allen](http://trestletech.com).
+The development of this project was generously sponsored by the [Institut de and performed by [Jeff Allen](https://trestletech.com).
 The code is licensed under The MIT License (MIT).

 Copyright (c) 2014 Institut de Radioprotection et de Sûreté Nucléaire